Risely

 Bad planning and prioritizing

 Some companies have lousy goals that are not based on any long-term vision.
 This can lead to employees feeling overwhelmed because they do not know the company’s overall goal or how they contribute to it.
 Additionally, if an organization does not provide clear and concise documentation on their work tasks, employees might feel lost and confused as to what they need to do next.
 On the other hand, the employees might not be adept at prioritizing and planning and end up in a circle of huge tasks.
-Effective goal setting is essential for handling several charges at once, which many employees need to master.
+Smart goal setting is essential for handling several charges at once, which many employees need to master.

 Overwhelmed Employee